Kumari Nahappan: Career

 Nahappan decided to become a full-time artist after relocating to Singapore at the age of 37, starting her practice with painting before embarking on her advanced diploma in fine arts at LASALLE.
 During her advanced diploma, she was selected by Shell as a promising artist.
 Founder of LASALLE, the late Brother Joseph McNally, offered Nahappan the opportunity for the first solo exhibition of her paintings.

-In 1996, Nahappan would exhibit alongside Chinese ink artist Cai Heng for The Mysticism of Red and Black: Kumari and Cai Heng at the Wetterling Teo Gallery.
+In 1996, Nahappan exhibited alongside Chinese ink artist Cai Heng for The Mysticism of Red and Black: Kumari and Cai Heng at the Wetterling Teo Gallery.
 Nahappan's minimalist acrylic paintings of cadmium red were contrasted with Cai Heng's delicate monochromatic Chinese ink on paper works.
-Nahappan would subsequently hold a solo show, Almanac, at the same gallery in 1997, her paintings and mixed media collages presented as an installation.
+Nahappan subsequently held a solo show, Almanac, at the same gallery in 1997, her paintings and mixed media collages presented as an installation.
 Candles were set around the paintings, and 360 test tubes were suspended in a spiral shape as the centrepiece installation.
-In 2001, Nahappan would exhibit her work in Kuala Lumpur, Malaysia for the first time at the Singapore High Commission in 2001, presenting nine installation works.
-Nahappan would hold the solo exhibition A Pooja through Nature in 2004, featuring an exploration of chilli and saga seed sculptures in natural settings.
+In 2001, Nahappan exhibited her work in Kuala Lumpur, Malaysia for the first time at the Singapore High Commission in 2001, presenting nine installation works.
+Nahappan held a solo exhibition titled A Pooja through Nature in 2004, featuring an exploration of chilli and saga seed sculptures in natural settings.

-From the mid-2000s, Nahappan would develop numerous public sculptures displayed across Singapore.
-Eight giant bronze sculptures of chillis would be presented on the grounds of the Singapore Management University as part of the Singapore Art Show in 2005.
-She would create the public sculpture Pedas-Pedas in 2006, "pedas" meaning spicy in Malay.
+From the mid-2000s, Nahappan developed numerous public sculptures displayed across Singapore.
+Eight giant bronze sculptures of chillis were presented on the grounds of the Singapore Management University as part of the Singapore Art Show in 2005.
+She created the public sculpture Pedas-Pedas in 2006, "pedas" meaning spicy in Malay.
 Displayed on the grounds of the National Museum of Singapore in conjunction with its reopening in December 2006, the bronze sculpture with wax covering depicts a large red chilli pepper leaning on its side.
-2007 would see the creation of Nahappan's sculptural work, Saga, on display at Changi Airport's Terminal 3.
+2007 saw the creation of Nahappan's sculptural work, Saga, on display at Changi Airport's Terminal 3.
 Cast in bronze and varnished in red, the large-scale saga seed serves as Nahappan's celebration of the numerous saga trees in Singapore.
-In 2008, Nahappan's sculptures Singing Chillies and Sizzling would be created for display at the Seaview Condominium, Singapore, outdoor sculptures featuring chillies in shades of red and green in various playful configurations.
-Large-scale sculpture Nutmeg & Mace would be created in 2009 for the ION Orchard.
+In 2008, Nahappan created the sculptures Singing Chillies and Sizzling for display at the Seaview Condominium, Singapore, outdoor sculptures featuring chillies in shades of red and green in various playful configurations.
+The large-scale sculpture Nutmeg & Mace was created for the ION Orchard in 2009.